Closer to Cures: Diana Farmer discusses clinical trials for spina bifida

 Farmer’s spina bifida studies took a different approach.

-This question led her to submit the grant that led to an NIH-sponsored clinical trial that started in 2000 (four years before CIRM was formed), which lasted nine years and took place in three research centers in the United States.
+This question led her to submit the grant that led to an NIH-sponsored clinical trial that started in 2000.
+(This was four years before CIRM was formed.)
+That lasted nine years and took place in three research centers in the United States.

 “This was a randomized controlled trial,” said Farmer.
-“Parents had to pull a number out of a hat to decide whether or not they’d have surgery before birth or after birth. … But it was stopped early for efficacy.
-That’s pretty unusual, to stop a trial early because it works, because they think it’s unethical to not allow this therapy for other people,” said Farmer.
+“Parents had to pull a number out of a hat to decide whether or not they’d have surgery before birth or after birth.”

 From the barn to the bedside

-CIRM has helped fund additional phases of the CuRe Trial for over a decade, including studies in sheep, which later led to studies in English bulldogs funded by Shriners Children’s.
-English bulldogs are commonly born with a form of spina bifida, and several such dogs had their spinal injuries repaired by Farmer’s team at UC Davis using stem cells.
+CIRM has helped fund additional phases of the CuRe Trial for over a decade, including studies in sheep.
+Later studies funded by Shriners Children’s, moved on to English bulldogs.
+English bulldogs are commonly born with a form of spina bifida.
+Several such dogs had their spinal injuries repaired by Farmer’s team at UC Davis using stem cells.

-Currently, the CuRe Trial is enrolling up to 35 patients in a phase 1/2a study funded by CIRM and Shriners Children’s.
-This study will follow the progress of the tiny participants from birth to six-years of age, helping the researchers better understand the stem cell therapy’s safety and long-term effects on movement, bladder, and bowel function.
+Currently, the CuRe Trial is enrolling up to 35 patients in a phase 1/2a study.
+CIRM and Shriners Children’s helped fund the trial.
+This study will follow the progress of the tiny participants from birth to six-years of age.
+The work will help the researchers better understand the stem cell therapy’s safety and long-term effects on movement, bladder, and bowel function.

 “All the babies have been born being able to wiggle their toes, move their ankles,” said Farmer.
 “We don’t [yet] know that wiggling your toes when you’re born means you’re going to walk when you’re two-and-a-half…but we are, incredibly optimistic that we might be able to get all these kids out of a wheelchair.
 And that would be pretty exciting.”

-Closer to Cures is a speaker series that features presentations from two CIRM-funded grantees at each of the California Institute for Regenerative Medicine’s governing board meetings, known as the Independent Citizens Oversight Committee (ICOC).
+The Closer to Cures speaker series features presentations from two CIRM-funded grantees at each of the California Institute for Regenerative Medicine’s governing board meetings.
+These are known as the Independent Citizens Oversight Committee (ICOC).
 The ICOC meetings and this speaker series are open to the public and are livestreamed via the CIRM official YouTube channel.